Ranking 10 New York Giants with Most to Prove in 2013

 Fewell has some new faces in his defensive mix, including an abundant injection of talent along the defensive line that ranges from free agent acquisition Cullen Jenkins to draft picks Johnathan Hankins (2nd round; 49th overall) and Damontre Moore (3rd round; 81st overall).
 It will be Fewell's job to get all the new moving parts working in concert.

 This is a make-or-break season for Fewell.
 A poor season could result in his firing, while a solid turnaround could—quite surprisingly—earn him a head coaching position.
 Fewell has experience as the Buffalo Bills' interim head coach in 2009, and Ralph Vacchiano of the New York Daily News lists him as a hypothetical replacement after Coughlin retires.

-Can WR Hakeem Nicks stay healthy?
+3. WR Hakeem Nicks